 FASB ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, was issued on June 16, 2016.
 The ASU significantly changes estimates for credit losses related to financial assets measured at amortized cost and certain other contracts.
 For estimating credit losses, the FASB is replacing the incurred loss model with the current expected credit loss (CECL) model, which will accelerate recognition of credit losses.
 Additionally, credit losses relating to debt securities available-for-sale will be recorded through an allowance for credit losses under the new standard.
-The

-Company will also be required to provide additional disclosures related to the financial assets within the scope of the new standard.
+The Company will also be required to provide additional disclosures related to the financial assets within the scope of the new standard.

-The Company will be required to adopt the ASU provisions on January 1, 2020.
+The Company will adopt the ASU provisions effective January 1, 2020.
 Management has evaluated available data, defined portfolio segments of loans with similar attributes, and selected loss estimate models for each identified loan portfolio segment.
-Management has preliminarily measured historical loss rates for each portfolio segment.
-The ultimate adjustment to the allowance for loan losses will be accomplished through an offsetting after-tax adjustment to shareholders' equity.
+Management has measured historical loss rates for each portfolio segment.
 Management has also segmented debt securities held to maturity, selected methods to estimate losses for each segment, and preliminarily measured a loss estimate.
-Economic conditions and the composition of the Company's loan portfolio and debt securities held to maturity at the time of adoption will influence the extent of the adopting accounting adjustment.
-Management expects to develop an aggregate loss estimate by September 30, 2019.
+Internal controls over financial reporting have been designed but have not completely operated.
+The company is reviewing and validating the most recent loss estimates and is completing the formal governance and approval processes.
+The Company expects the cumulative effect adjustment to have an immaterial impact on the allowance for loan losses, other liabilities, shareholders' equity, deferred taxes, and debt securities held to maturity.